Understanding Osteoporosis - Prevention

 A bone density test measures a small part of one or a few bones to evaluate the strength of your bones and potential risk for osteoporosis.
 The bones most commonly measured by a bone density test include the hip, the spine, and the heel.

 A T-score is a measurement of how you compare to young adults of the same sex and race.
 If you fall below average, the T-score will be a negative number.
 A T-score between -1 and -2.5 indicates low bone mass, a condition called osteopenia, which is mild thinning of bone.
 It is not, however, as severe as osteoporosis.
-A T-score below -2.5 (for example, -3) indicates your bone mass is more than 2.5 times thinner than that of a young adult.
+A T-score below -2.5 (for example, -3) indicates your bone mass is significantly thinner than that of a young adult.
 This is a sign that you have osteoporosis.

 For more information, see WebMD's Bone Density Tests.